What is Women’s Empowerment?

 It has been proven time after time that increasing the incomes of poor mothers results in an almost immediate improvement in their children’s diet, and an increased likelihood that they can send their children to school.
 And when a child is educated, he or she has better opportunities to live outside of poverty.

 Our Commitment to Women

-The empowerment of women is one of FINCA’s core commitments and part of our vision for the future.
-We are dedicated to ensuring we measure our progress on reaching women with life-changing financial services.
+The empowerment of women is one of FINCA’s core commitments and is part of our vision for the future.
+We are dedicated to providing financial services and life-enhancing goods to women in underserved markets globally.
+We specifically develop products and programs tailored to the needs of women where they are.

-For example, a recent study by IFC has shown that FINCA’s female banking agents in the Democratic Republic of Congo made more profit on average than those run by men.
-This data-driven research qualifies the impact we are making.
+In tandem with developing products for women, FINCA is dedicated to measuring progress in reaching women with these life-changing services.
+This is exemplified by an International Finance Corporation (IFC) study showing that FINCA’s female banking agents in the Democratic Republic of Congo made more profit on average than those run by men.
+This data-driven research qualifies the impact FINCA is making.
 It also helps our global staff to cater our services to reach even more women.